ToshioCP/Gtk4-tutorial/gfm/sec24.md

 - 22: Creates a GtkDrawingArea instance.
 - 25: Sets a drawing function of the widget.
-GtkDrawingArea widget uses the function to draw the contents of itself whenever its necessary.
+GtkDrawingArea widget uses the function `draw_function` to draw the contents of itself whenever its necessary.
 For example, when a user drag a mouse pointer and resize a top-level window, GtkDrawingArea also changes the size.
 Then, the whole window needs to be redrawn.
 For the information of `gtk_drawing_area_set_draw_func`, see [Gtk API Reference -- gtk\_drawing\_area\_set\_draw\_func](https://docs.gtk.org/gtk4/method.DrawingArea.set_draw_func.html).